neophob/PixelController/README.md

 ### Advanced usage

+You can run the PixelController daemon without frontend and connect the PixelController frontend to the daemon.

-You can start the PixelController server by execute `pixConServer/PixelController.sh` on Linux/OSX, `pixConServer/PixelControllerRPi.sh` on Raspberry Pi and `pixConServer\PixelController.cmd` on Windows.
+Start the PixelController server by execute `pixConServer/PixelController.sh` on Linux/OSX, `pixConServer/PixelControllerRPi.sh` on Raspberry Pi and `pixConServer\PixelController.cmd` on Windows.
 The server part generate the visuals and send them to the output.
 PixelController create a Bonjour/Zeroconf service you can discover or simply ping at `PixelController.local`.
 You can control PixelController server by

 * using the PixelController remote client, start it with `pixConClient/PixelControllerClient.jar`
 * using the PixelController command line tool by execute `pixConClient/PixConCli.sh` on Linux/OSX or `pixConClient\PixConCli.cmd`